mhaythornthwaite/Freshwater_Fish_Prediction/README.md

 ### Convolutional Network

 A simple convnet was tested next.
-3 convolutional layers and 2 max pooling layers forms the basis of the convolutional block.
-This is then connected to a flatten and 2 dense layers for classification.
+3 convolutional layers and 2 max pooling layers form the basis of the convolutional block.
+This is then flattened and connected to 2 dense layers for classification.

-Images were resampled to various sizes for training however, the original 32 * 32 reduction resulted in highest accuracy and least overfitting.
-As seen in figure 4, using a convolutional architure results in a doubling of accuracy to ~ 20%.
+Images were resampled to various sizes for training however, the original 32 * 32 resolution resulted in highest accuracy and least overfitting.
+As seen in figure 4, using a convolutional architecture results in a doubling of accuracy to ~ 20%.

 <img src="https://raw.githubusercontent.com/mhaythornthwaite/Freshwater_Fish_Prediction/master/figures//combined_figures_for_report/4a_basic_convnet.png" alt="Figure 4">